darktable-org/dtdocs/content/module-reference/processing-modules/contrast-equalizer.md

 The module comes with a number of pre-defined presets to perform tasks such as adding clarity, blooms, deblurring, sharpening and denoising in vaious combinations.
 By studying what the shape of the curves after applying these presets, you will gain some intuitive insight into the general shape of these curves needed to achieve these different types of effects.

+---

+**Tip:** if you are having trouble visualising which parts of the curve will affect which details in the image, you can set the blending mode for the module to "difference".
+This will make the image go black excet for areas where the output of the module differs from the input.
+By pushing up the curve at one point, you will be able to see which details in the image are being impacted by that particular control point.

+---